vikgor/iliili/iliili/README.md

     - [ ] Show animated view with %
 - [ ] Getting the questions to a local variable
 - [ ] Check if works without connection
+- [ ] Show the new question after the votes result animation

 ## Optional: